jo12no/agent-skills/gcp-project-audit/README.md

 - Dormant resources and cleanup candidates
 - Commands that failed or limits of the review

+## Notes

+- The skill uses read-only commands by default.
+- It distinguishes enabled APIs from actual resources.
+- It labels inferred behavior clearly when source code or logs have not confirmed it.
+- It avoids pasting secrets, tokens, request payloads, and long log bodies.

 ## Files

 - `SKILL.md` - Core workflow and reporting rules